teddokano/mikan/remote_demo/afe_suitcase.md

 Load-cell measurement calibration can be done in two steps.
 - Unload the load-cell and press "Zero setting" button
 - Put known weight objet on the load-cell stage.
 Put the weight in Calibration field then press "Scale calibration" button.

+### Revert to default setting
+In the bottom of the setting panel, "Load Default Setting" button is available.
+Pushing this button reverts all setting to default values.

 ## Limitations
 ### Simultaneous access from multiple remote device